candlerb/rfe/ROADMAP.markdown

 ----------------------------------

 I observe that in the Erlang standard library:
-- many functions take a fun as the first argument
+* many functions take a fun as the first argument
-- many functions take the main "thing" being operated on as the last argument
+* many functions take the main "thing" being operated on as the last argument

+This suggests the following additional permitted syntax

 * block syntax for function calls

     If you provide a 'block' after a function call, it is prepended as the first argument in the call

         A = [1,2,3]                     -->     A = [1,2,3],
         lists:each(A) { |X| puts(X) }           lists:each(fun(X) -> puts(X) end, A)

     (Note: should block notation support multiple clauses?)

 * also use block syntax for funs?
 See above re. funs with multiple clauses